OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 - I developed a plan to evolve the architecture of one of the core components of Octopus within my impact radius.
 - I identified a problem that was timely, important, and impactful, and worked closely with product, engineering, and executive stakeholders to articulate and refine a solution and delivery plan.
 - I worked with teams to manage multiple conflicting priorities and helped sequence work resulting in the best collective outcome.
-- I ensured the feature I was helping a team plan made decisions that supported a feature I knew another team was planning by collaborating with that team's aligned principal engineer.
+- I collaborated with another principal engineer to ensure that a feature I was helping a team with would support a feature I knew another team was planning.

 </details>